On dispersability of some circulant graphs: Discussion

+Recently, Yu, Shao and Li \cite{yu-shao-li} have shown dispersability (or near dispersability) for circulants of degree 3 and degree 4 with {\it all} $\,$jump-lengths according to whether or not they are bipartite.
+This extends our results for these degrees.
+Our methods supply different solutions to the problem of finding optimal page-number matching book embeddings for such circulants.

+We have also considered higher degree circulants and have analyzed some of the structural features of matching book embeddings of regular graphs.

+For $C(n,\{1,2,3\})$, we show near dispersability when $n$ is odd and when $n$ is even and divisible by $7$ or $12$.
+We also show near dispersability for the circulants resulting by deleting a maximum matching from an even-order $K_n$ and a spanning cycle from an odd-order $K_n$.
+The analogous results holds in the bipartite case.

+Results are constructive, not just existential, and so will remain useful even if the full conjecture on vertex-transitive graphs is proved (or disproved).

+Some condition on the graph is needed as a regular graph can have an {\it arbitrarily large} value for the ratio $mbt/\Delta$ according to Alam et al. \cite{abdgkp2021}, which uses a counting argument of McKay \cite{mckay} to prove that, for any fixed $\Delta \geq 3$, there exist $\Delta$-regular bipartite graphs $G_n$ with $mbt(G_n) \to \infty$ as $n \to \infty$.

+But vertex-transitive graphs are rather special.
+Du, Kutnar \& Maru\v{s}i\v{c}~\cite{du2021} showed that the Lovasz conjecture ({\it Every vertex transitive graph contains a Hamiltonian cycle, with five exceptional cases}) is correct when the order is a product of two primes and the graph satisfies additional conditions involving the action of a group.
+Also, Diestel \cite[p 52; Ex 12]{diestel} notes that every connected, even-order, vertex-transitive graph has a 1-factor.

-In some cases, our proof of near dispersability for a family of matching book embeddings uses a sparse page with the minimum number of edges.
-Indeed, the lower bound of $2$ is achieved in Theorem \ref{th:cn13-odd} for $C(n,\{1,3\})$ when $n \equiv 1$ (mod $4$) while the sparseness is $\leq 3$ for $n \equiv 3$ (mod $4$).
-By Theorem \ref{th:cn12}, the sparseness of $C(n,\{1,2\})$ is 2 for $n$ odd.
-For $C(n,\{2,3\})$, with $n = 2m+3$, the proof of Theorem \ref{th:cn23-odd} and the remark following, sparseness is $\leq 3$ for $m$ odd and $\leq 5$ if $m$ is even.
-For even $n$, sparseness $=1$ is achieved for $C(n,\{1,2\})$ in Theorem \ref{th:cn12} for $n \equiv 0$ (mod $4$) while sparseness $\leq 2$ for $n \equiv 2$ (mod $4$).
-In Theorem \ref{th:cn23-even}, we find sparseness $\leq 4$ for $C(n,\{2,3\})$ if $n$ is even.
+In many cases, our proof of near dispersability for a family of matching book embeddings uses a sparse page with the minimum number of edges.
+Indeed, the lower bound of $2$ is achieved in the proof of Theorem \ref{th:cn13-odd} for $C(n,\{1,3\})$ when $n \equiv 1$ (mod $4$) while we get sparseness $s \leq 3$ for $n \equiv 3$ (mod $4$).
+The proof of Theorem \ref{th:cn12} shows $C(n,\{1,2\})=2$ for $n$ odd, while for $n \equiv 0$ (mod $4$), sparseness $=1$ is achieved but for $n \equiv 2$ (mod $4$), we only get sparseness $\leq 2$.
+The proof of Theorem \ref{th:cn23-even} shows $s(C(n,\{2,3\})) \leq 4$ if $n$ is even.
+Sparseness has minimum value (2 and 3, resp.) for Theorems \ref{th:cn23-odd} and \ref{th:cn123-odd} when $n$ odd and for degree 6.
+Our matching book embeddings for Theorems \ref{th:n[k]}, \ref{th:S=[k-1]} and \ref{th:12m}, in contrast, are quite symmetric and so the opposite of sparse embeddings.

-In contrast, our matching book embeddings for the degree-6 case, i.e., $S = \{1,2,3\}$, in Theorems \ref{th:n[k]} and \ref{th:12m}, are quite symmetric and so the opposite of sparse embeddings.
-Such embedding schemes might be preferred to solve an ``online'' problem where the graph being embedded is evolving.
+For a nearly dispersable embedding, sparseness allows the deletion of a small number of edges to eliminate an entire page, while symmetry might be preferred for an ``online'' problem where the graph being embedded is evolving.